• RECONSTRUCTION AND PEACE

 Those living in rural areas have suffered and continue to suffer most from the violent conflict but benefit very little from urban economic growth.
 Internally displaced people together with Venezuelan refugees and their host communities are facing considerable economic and social challenges.

 GIZ works in Colombia on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
-Other commissioning parties include Germany's Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and the European Union (EU).
+Other commissioning parties include Germany's Ministry for the Environment, Nature Conservation and Nuclear Safety (BMUV) and the European Union (EU).

 The priority areas of cooperation are: